ThatQuiz Test Library Take this test now

 • 8.
 What does Joe reflect on throughout the novel?

-A) The meaning of life and death.
+A) The process of healing.

 B) His friends' achievements.